 Since the change, Dovizioso has twice finished second overall in the rider’s standings, in 2017 and 2018, and won 10 races.
 “Any reservations in a rider’s mind will not allow him to ride to his full potential.
 This you can clearly see in the body language, and the way that he builds a strategy for a race.
 A rider who thinks he can really win is more capable of achieving results that are unexpected, even when the bike does not perform to 100 per cent of expectations.

 When it comes to the other half of the man-machine equation, Ducati Corse’s engineers are second-to-none in their pursuit of excellence.
-In MotoGP, like all top-level sport, teams have to deal with a thick rulebook and the watching eyes of the world.
+In MotoGP, like all top-level sports, teams have to deal with a thick rulebook and the watching eyes of the world.
 Gaining an edge over competitors means constantly trying new ideas and thinking differently.

 Ducati Corse and its Ducati parent company are noted for their ability to find new routes to success.
 In 2015, the racing team introduced small fins, called winglets, to improve the aerodynamic performance of their bikes.
 Rival teams discounted this thinking to begin with, but since then have adopted the technology.